The Great Kitchen

 Over the years, the kitchens have served many purposes.
 During World War II, they housed evacuees as part of Newcastle Church High School’s evacuation efforts.
 Later, they became a hub for teacher training under Northumberland County Council, and from the 1970s, they were used by St. Cloud State University.
 Despite their history, the kitchens have never been accessible to the public—until now.

-Be transported back to the 19th century and learn about the cutting-edge steam and hydraulic technology that made Alnwick Castle’s kitchens a marvel of Victorian innovation.
+Step further back into the 19th century and uncover the cutting-edge steam and hydraulic technology that once made Alnwick Castle’s kitchens a marvel of Victorian innovation.
+Working with expert historians, the project also highlights the lives of the people who worked here and the remarkable culinary creations they produced.